Kayaking in La Jolla: Everything You Need to Know

 Kayak Tours & Rentals

 To learn the area and valuable kayaking techniques, there are certified guides ready to take you on your La Jolla kayaking adventure.
 We recommend booking as far in advance as possible, especially during the summer months.
 There are several companies that provide kayaking tours, and some are even combo tours (bike and kayak, snorkel and kayak, etc.).
-Some of our favorites are La Jolla Kayak, Everyday California, and Bike & Kayak Tours of La Jolla.
+Our favorite is Bike & Kayak Tours of La Jolla.

 If you’ve already kayaked before, you may only the equipment and not a full tour.
 These companies, and local shops, also rent out kayaks and other equipment.
 For more information, check out our complete La Jolla Shores guide!